Did you know that fluoride was used through the 1950s to suppress thyroid function in cases of hyperthyroidism in South America and Europe? (1)

 Today, fluoride is everywhere from the drinking water, to non-stick pans, toothpastes and many medications.
 It is estimated that the average American takes in somewhere between 1.6 to 6.6 mg/day of fluoride each day.
 (1)

-Research in the fifties showed that all that was needed to suppress the thyroid was 2-5 mg of fluoride per day for a couple of months.
-(1) Most Americans are easily exposed to these levels daily, putting the thyroid at risk.
+Research in the fifties showed that all it took to suppress the thyroid was 2-5 mg of fluoride per day for a couple of months.
+(1) Most Americans are easily exposed to these levels daily, putting the thyroid at significant risk.

 Iodine Boosts Fluoride Detox

 Iodine is a halogen, alongside fluoride, bromide and chloride.
 Except for iodine, these halogens are toxic to the body and, to make matters worse, they compete for the iodine receptors in the thyroid.
 In addition to an increasing load of toxic halogens in the environment, according to the World Health Organization, more than 72% of the world’s population is deficient in iodine.
 (5)